 Sending email from within an application is easy given the SMTP services available.
 But any emails that are sent almost always require some element of pre-processing and coordination.
 If this processing is done serially, it can take a long time to deliver an even modest number of emails.

-8. Replacing CRON with a More Reliable Cloud Scheduler
+8. Replace CRON with a More Reliable Cloud Scheduler

-Another popular use cases of IronWorker is to use it to schedule tasks, whether it’s a one time task or something that needs to run on a continual basis.
+Another popular use for IronWorker is to use it to schedule tasks in your worker system, whether it’s a one-time task or something that needs to run on a continual basis.
 The traditional way of handling scheduled jobs has been to use CRON.
 This approach, however, doesn’t translate well to cloud applications.
-CRON jobs running on a lone server (virtual or not) is difficult to maintain and can represent a single point of failure.
+CRON jobs running on a lone server (virtual or not) are difficult to maintain and can represent a single point of failure.

 9. Processing Webhook Events